-Loan contracts secured by collateral that is geographically concentrated could experience higher rates of delinquencies, default and foreclosure losses than loan contracts secured by collateral that is more geographically dispersed.
-As of September 28, 2019, 42% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 12% was concentrated in Florida.
-As of March 30, 2019, 44% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 12% was concentrated in Florida.
-Other than Texas and Florida, no other state had concentrations in excess of 10% of the principal balance of the consumer loans receivable as of September 28, 2019 or March 30, 2019.
+Loan contracts secured by geographically concentrated collateral could experience higher rates of delinquencies, default and foreclosure losses than loan contracts secured by collateral that is more geographically dispersed.
+As of December 28, 2019, 41% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 14% was concentrated in Florida.
+As of March 30, 2019, 44% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 14% no state had concentrated in Texas and 12% was concentrated in Florida.
+Other than Texas and Florida, no state had concentrations in excess of 10% of the principal balance of the consumer loans receivable as of December 28, 2019 or March 30, 2019.

 Collateral for repossessed loans is acquired through foreclosure or similar proceedings and is recorded at the estimated fair value of the home, less the costs to sell.
 At repossession, the fair value of the collateral is determined based on the historical recovery rates of previously charged-off loans; the loan is charged off and the loss is recorded to the allowance for loan losses.
 On a monthly basis, the fair value of the collateral is adjusted to the lower of the amount recorded at repossession or the estimated sales price less estimated costs to sell, based on current information.
-Repossessed homes totaled approximately \$1.0 million and \$1.5 million as of September 28, 2019 and March 30, 2019, respectively, and were included in Prepaid expenses and other current assets in the Consolidated Balance Sheets.
-Foreclosure or similar proceedings in progress totaled approximately \$1.2 million and \$1.5 million as of September 28, 2019 and March 30, 2019, respectively.
+Repossessed homes totaled approximately \$1.1 million and \$1.5 million as of December 28, 2019 and March 30, 2019, respectively, and are included in Prepaid expenses and other current assets in the Consolidated Balance Sheets.
+Foreclosure or similar proceedings in progress totaled approximately \$1.0 million and \$1.5 million as of December 28, 2019 and March 30, 2019, respectively.